build-on-aws/content/posts/build-and-deploy-your-first-blazor-webassembly-app/index.md

 AOT compilation occurs only when you publish your application to avoid slowing down your development workflow.
 AOT compilation adds several minutes to your build on small projects and potentially much more on large projects.

-The size of your binary will also be larger than if you compile your application to IL code as the IL instruction set has higher level abstraction instructions.
+The size of your binary will also be larger than if you compile your application to IL code.
+That's because the IL instruction set has higher level abstraction instructions.

 Using AOT compilation is a tradeoff between runtime performance for CPU intensive application and load-time performance.
 If your application is not CPU intensive, you may not see any benefits from AOT compilation, or at least not enough to pay for the extra size to download.